Radley History Club was founded by the late Joy Alexander in May 1997 and now has some 70 members. As stated in its constitution, its aims are to:

 - study the history of Radley and the surrounding area

 - pursue any historical activity that the members may desire from time to time.

 The Club is run by a committee elected each year by members at the AGM in September at the start of the Club year.
 Speakers are invited to give talks at its monthly meetings on a range of local and historical topics.
 A visit or tour of a local building/place of interest is often arranged during the spring or summer.
-See the Calendar for details of forthcoming meetings and events.
+See the events listing for details of forthcoming meetings and events.

 How to join

 The Club year runs from the AGM in September.
 The subscription is £12 per year (£6 after 1 March).
 Download a membership application form

 Use of members’ personal data